dbactual/thomaspaine/content/pages/resources/did-thomas-paine-make-corsets-for-a-living.md

 ---
-Title: Did Thomas Paine make corsets for a living?
+title: Did Thomas Paine make corsets for a living?
 ---
    Paine was trained at an early age to follow his father's trade as a staymaker.
 The first biography of Paine by Oldys (who was paid by